IanButterworth/BasicTextRender.jl/README.md

 Warning.. very basic..
 More of an experiment..
 Concatenates characters from pre-rendered lookup images, then resizes and colors.
+Provides `rendertext` for generating a rendered image of a string and `overlaytext!` for directly overlaying text on a loaded image.

 ```julia
 > using BasicTextRender